AniDas10/FastSFT/README.md

 **Distill any open-weight LLM into a small one.
 Generate training data automatically.
 Fine-tune locally or on cloud GPUs.
 Compare against the parent.**

-FastSFT is a production-ready pipeline that transforms a one-sentence description into a fully trained small model that mimics a larger teacher's style.
+FastSFT is a structured pipeline based tool that transforms a one-sentence description into a fully trained small model that mimics a larger teacher's style.
 It handles synthetic data generation, quality filtering, formatting, training, and evaluation — all with sensible defaults and override control.

 Built on [distilabel](https://github.com/argilla-io/distilabel), [OpenRouter](https://openrouter.ai), Modal, Hugging Face, and PEFT.

+This was built essentially as a personal fun project (vibe coded using claude) to learn via building to understand how AI models work under the hood.
+Feel free to play around with it for fun!
+(Note: This repo/library won't be maintained or kept up to date).

 ---

 ## ⚡ 60-Second Start